Recent Blog Articles

 Since the late 1970s, hundreds of studies have supported a link between omega-3 fatty acids in the diet and a lower rate of heart attacks and related problems.
 The best-known omega-3s — found mainly in fatty fish such as salmon, herring, and mackerel — are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).

 But a less-familiar form of these unique fats, alpha-linolenic acid (ALA), occurs only in plants and is actually fairly prevalent in some American diets (see "Omega-3 fats: The best plant-based sources").
-Now, a new study suggests that higher blood levels of both fish- and plant-based omega-3s help lower the odds of a poor prognosis in the years following a heart attack.
+Higher blood levels of both fish- and plant-based omega-3s may help lower the odds of a poor prognosis in the years following a heart attack, according to a study published Nov.
+3, 2020, in the Journal of the American College of Cardiology.

 To continue reading this article, you must log in.